openstreetmap/iD/README.md

 :warning: _The [`master`](https://github.com/openstreetmap/iD/tree/master) branch is undergoing significant breaking changes for v3 over the next few months. [`2.x`](https://github.com/openstreetmap/iD/tree/2.x) is considerably more stable and is currently the recommended branch for downstream development._

+[Watch the video](https://2019.stateofthemap.us/program/sat/id-v3.html) from our talk at State of the Map US 2019 to learn more about the current status of iD and our goals for v3.

 ## Basics

 * iD is a JavaScript [OpenStreetMap](https://www.openstreetmap.org/) editor.